 1. To get started, you must first disclose your innovation to Venture Partners by completing our Online Invention Disclosure Form or Copyrighted Material Submission Form.
 It's never too early!
 Disclosing your invention opens access to IP and startup resources and is required for proper compliance with sponsored research and university policy.

 2. After you disclose your innovation to Venture Partners, you will be assigned a case manager who will meet with you to discuss your invention, available resources and a commercialization strategy (how to bring your technology to market).

 If you are a researcher at UCCS or you are at CU Denver and have a physical science or engineering innovation, you will work with Venture Partners.
 Researchers at the Anschutz Medical campus and researchers at CU Denver with biomedical innovations will work with CU Innovations

-To bring your invention to market through an industry partnership or startup company, patents can be essential, as they create market exclusivity.
+To bring your invention to market through an industry partnership or startup company, patent and copyright protection can be essential, as they create market exclusivity.
 Venture Partners will help you obtain patents to support the commercialization of your university innovations.

 Patents will be pursued where there is a partnering company (startup or established), and if a partnering company is not yet present, Venture Partners has a finite patent budget that is allocated to the innovations with the highest commercial potential.
 We will help you identify what resources and milestones are needed to provide a strong case for patenting and commercialization.

 The process of obtaining patent funding through Venture Partners is competitive, as our office receives approximately 160-190 new inventions each year.
 Our patent budget allows us to file U.S. provisional patent applications on about half of these inventions.